tomaszwolk/10xMovies/.ai/api-plan.md

         - Missing `tconst` field in request body
         - Movie with given `tconst` does not exist in database
         - Invalid `tconst` format
-    -   `401 Unauthorized`: Not authorized.
+    -   `403 Forbidden`: Not authenticated.
     -   `409 Conflict`: Movie is already on the watchlist.

 #### `PATCH /api/user-movies/<id>/`